-Meditation is a popular and relatively simple technique to bring your inner minds towards a peaceful state.
-Many people underestimate the difficulty of bringing your mind into a peaceful state, but many beginners are often surprised with how difficult the simplest aspects of meditation such as sitting in silence while doing nothing with eyes closed can be.
+Meditation is a popular and relatively simple technique to bring your inner mind towards a peaceful state.
+Many people underestimate the difficulty of bringing your mind into a peaceful state, but many beginners are often surprised by how difficult the simplest aspects of meditation such as sitting in silence while doing nothing with your eyes closed can be.

 Meditation, albeit seemingly simple at first, can be quite tough to comprehend, and it’s actually not as simple as maintaining your breathing pattern, there are several techniques that you must first comprehend to successfully “open” your mind and achieve the trance state.